yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 ---

-In this post, I'll try to walk you through a project managed using the spirit of Puzzle Driven Development (PDD).
+In this post, I'll try to walk you through a project managed with the spirit of Puzzle Driven Development (PDD).
 As I do this, I will attempt to convey typical points of view of various project members.

 Basically, there are six key roles in any software team: